DEVizzent/codeception-mockserver-helper/README.md

 It allows us to validate all request our application do, are expected and we haven't change our communication with external services.

+### expectationsPath

+Get the file or files in the path, and send the content to create expectations on mockserver.

 ## About